RickardNi/Kol/README.md

 - **Smooth Animations**: Beautiful transitions and micro-interactions
 - **Dark Theme**: Easy on the eyes during long gaming sessions
 - **PWA Ready**: Install as a native app on mobile devices
+- **Persistent Settings**: Preferences are saved and restored between sessions

 ## FAQ